- About Us

 Q. Does Sharsheret have local affiliates?

 A. Our programs and services are national and can be accessed from anywhere in the country.
 We also partner with community organizations nationwide to establish local breast cancer and ovarian cancer programs and support groups.
 In addition, Sharsheret representatives and volunteers present at conferences and events across the country.
 Find a local Sharsheret program or event in your area.
+Additionally, Sharsheret has a regional office in Hollywood, Florida with plans to launch additional offices on the West Coast and Midwest in the next five years.

 Q. Does Sharsheret have local support groups?